-TDM requirements were previously adopted for the commercial/mixed use zones, and would now also apply to the higher-density multi-dwelling zones - RM2, RM3, and RM4 (R1, RH and RX) - which allow a similar scale of residential development.
-The RM1 (R2/R3) zone is not being included, as some TDM approaches are not suited to the small-scale housing types common in that zone.
+TDM requirements were previously adopted for the commercial/mixed use zones, and would now also apply to the new multi-dwelling zones (RM1, RM2, RM3, and RM4), which allow a similar scale of residential development.
 TDM requirements would only apply to sites that are close to frequent transit service (e.g., within 500 feet from frequent bus lines), in recognition of the more limited transportation options outside of these areas.